 Proper walking posture may not be comfortable at first, especially if you haven’t been using it.
-Once you get proper form, however, you’ll feel much better.
+It’s actually more important to walk with proper form than it is to push yourself to walk farther with an improper walking motion.
+Once you get the proper form, however, you’ll feel much better.
 Of course, if you feel new pain or soreness after changing your posture, think about consulting a doctor or asking a friend to watch your posture.
 They can help determine if something is wrong!

 Why Use Proper Walking Posture?

-When you exercise, why not get the most benefits possible from walking?
+When you exercise, why not maximize the benefits you get from walking?
 You wouldn’t want to do half pushups or half jumping jacks, so why cheat while you’re walking?
 Using proper posture has been shown to:

 - Reduce pain

 Walking with good posture also lets you walk farther, faster while feeling less tired!

 We’ll go body part by body part and cover what your form should look like!